 The Department of Social Sciences offers an undergraduate program leading to the B.Sc degree.
-Started in 1999, the Department of Social Sciences is home to a number of distinct disciplines in the Social Sciences and Humanities including Anthropology, Sociology, Psychology, Political Science, International Relations, History, Literature, Language, Philosophy, and Religion.
+Started in 1999, the Department of Social Sciences is home to a number of distinct disciplines in the Social Sciences and Humanities including Anthropology, Sociology, Psychology, Political Science, Fashion, International Relations, History, Literature, Language, Philosophy, and Religion.
 The Department offers a concentration in three disciplines in the Social Sciences and two in the Humanities.
 The Social Science disciplines which currently offer a concentration are Anthropology and Sociology, Political Science and Psychology.
 Two disciplines in the Humanities, Literature and Philosophy currently offer a concentration and efforts are underway to ensure that students can complete a concentration in History and Languages.
 The Department of Social Sciences in conjunction with the Department of Economics also offers a dual major in Politics and Economics.
 The aim of the Social Sciences is to explore and explain the human aspects of the world, and currently, students are required to concentrate on two traditional disciplines as a part of their studies.
 The department is keen to develop more rigorous qualitative and quantitative research courses as well as to expose students to a variety of theoretical approaches from each discipline.
 The department has proponents of both a cross disciplinary approach who emphasize philosophical links between disciplines, as well those who favor moving within traditional disciplinary boundaries.

 The combined Social Sciences and Humanities program introduces students to a wide range of perspectives, principles and research in consonance with the University’s endeavor to provide students with a world class liberal arts education.
 The SS Major aims to inculcate in students an intellectual curiosity, a passion for learning and to endow them with the critical tools and the intellectual wherewithal necessary to undertake the rigors of graduate study and scholarly research in the Social Sciences and Humanities.
 The distinctive quality of the education imparted to SS Majors will equip them with the skills necessary to think independently unfettered by orthodoxies, excel at work, assume leadership positions in society and make valuable contributions to their communities.